 Hide The Map

-Nothing says “hi, I don’t live here and don’t know where the fuck I’m going” more than a map.
+Nothing says “hi, I don’t live here and don’t know where the fudge I’m going” more than a map.
 Know where you’re going before you leave your apartment to avoid the looks you’ll get when you sit there for ten minutes unfolding this huge colorful piece of paper to figure out where you are.
 If you need to look at the map, go somewhere not out in the open (just don’t choose a shady back alley, that’s a surefire way to get robbed).
 This idea applies for translation dictionaries and guidebooks, too.
 Luckily, you probably own a smart phone, so you can navigate with your GPS (depending on your plan).
 Also, save whatever you need to remember into your cell phone and you won’t have to stand out as much.

 Drink But Don’t Get Drunk